turingschool/front-end-curriculum/lessons/module-2/oop-2-objects-and-prototype-chain.md

 * What happens when you type `food.`?
 * What is the browser attempting to autocomplete?
 * What familiar properties are showing up?
-* Is the `prototype` property still there or is it something different?
+* Is the `prototype` property still there?
+Why or why not?
+* Bonus: Try this out with other data types!
 </section>

 ## __proto__